Friday Fact: Self-Chained APIM request is possible even if your APIM is configured to use a virtual network

 </send-request>

 Of course, you can use the hostname of the backend URL in many cases, but you may run into specific issues if your APIM is configured to use an Azure virtual network.
-Now, the trick for this to always work is to change the hostname of the backend URL to https://127.0.0.1.
+Now, the trick to make this always work is to change the hostname of the backend URL to https://127.0.0.1.
 A set-header policy should also be added to the send-request policy to add the desired host header (previously used as part of the URL).

 Here is an actual sample scenario: